JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 Since out p-value, is `0.351`, and greater than `0.05`, we can tell that these two execution times are not significantly different.
 It didn't significantly speed up or slow down execution time by using RawJSON instead of the normal JSON.

-We've figured out how to optimize by loading data into memory at startup, but we still need to be mindful of how much data we are sending, because right now, it's still 4MBs of data.
+We've figured out how to optimize by loading data into memory at startup, but we still need to be mindful of how much data we are sending.
+Right now, it's still 4MBs of data.

 ### Optimization 4.
 Gzip Data